 These events may include:

-- student death or significant trauma
+- significant trauma

 - serious student situations involving medical or psychological concerns